 Protein treatments provide significant benefits to hair by filling in the gaps between cuticles along the hair shaft with essential amino acids.

-These treatments bond hydrolyzed proteins to both the external and internal layers of the hair, ensuring a smoother texture that retains moisture, resists breakage, and helps prevent further damage.
+These treatments bond hydrolyzed proteins to the hair’s external and internal layers, ensuring a smoother texture that retains moisture, resists breakage, and helps prevent further damage.

-Additionally, they are ideal for fortifying this type of hair and enhancing its ability to retain hydration.13
+Additionally, they are ideal for fortifying this type of hair and enhancing its ability to retain hydration.12

-Notably, high porosity hair may not always necessitate protein treatments unless it has been damaged by the factors previously mentioned.
+Notably, high porosity hair may not always necessitate protein treatments unless it has been previously damaged by the aforementioned factors.

 Pre-Poo Oil Treatment

 Using a pre-poo oil treatment has transformed my hair routine.
-By applying oil to dry hair before shampooing, it guards against excessive water absorption (waterlogging), preventing hair swelling.14
+Applying oil to dry hair before shampooing guards against excessive water absorption (waterlogging), preventing hair swelling.13

 Using oils on damp hair also helps in retaining its moisture.
 The LOC (liquid-oil-cream) and LCO (liquid-cream-oil) methods are particularly effective for this.
 They seal in moisture on your hair strands and release it slowly, ensuring lasting hydration.